Digital investment 101

 5 weeks before your DMCDD meeting date

-Submit final (with approvals) DMCDD presentation
+Submit final DMCDD presentation with approvals

 3 weeks before your DMCDD meeting date